samathaluca/fallen/README.md

 It is part of the strategy to research validated form designs to see if they may be relevant or necessary.
 This may be adapted once the app goes live as a response to feedback.
 3. Third strategy will be the collection of data to help develop new methods for tackling the addiction crisis.
 An example of this would be the fact that women are more likely to visit A&E or die from addiction than men.

+https://www.drugabuse.gov/publications/drugfacts/substance-use-in-women

+https://www.addictioncenter.com/addiction/differences-men-women/
 A recent study showed that alcoholic women who enter in to the currently available treatment programmes and attempt to get in to recovery are more likely to die than those who have not had any treatment.
 This is hypothesised to be due to the fact that all the research for the effectiveness of the currently available methods of treatment has been carried out in men.
 Specifically male offenders.

-https://www.drugabuse.gov/publications/drugfacts/substance-use-in-women

-https://www.addictioncenter.com/addiction/differences-men-women/
+A lot of help is available for crisis.
+A low cost strategy to tackle prevention and early intervention is needed in the hope that  helping the carer or parent it may be possible to  lower the burden on social services and stop the damage to the family unit and the dependent children.

 A strategy to focus the app on collecting data from women has been considered but not implemented so far based on the expectation that men may still use the app and the data would be distorted if we expect all the results to have been gathered from women.

 The strategy has been developed considering the following accepted facts which may prove to be beneficial for mothers or men who have stressful lives with a lot of responsibility, including single fathers.

 Mothers/ single fathers or carers who are isolated and looking after young children, do not feel able to engage in the currently available treatments for reasons as follows:
 -  for fear of social services being involved